Alexander Bunyip's Billabong: Alexander Bunyip

 Alexander Bunyip first appeared in the book "The Monster That Ate Canberra", written and illustrated by Michael Salmon in 1972.
 This was followed up by "Son of the Monster" in 1973, "Travels with the Monster" in 1974 and "The Monster in Space" in 1975.
 The character later appeared in "Alexander Bunyip" and "Alexander Bunyip and the Swagman" both published in 1980.

-The character appeared on television in various formats such as "The Alexander Bunyip Show", "Alexander's Afternoon", "Alexander's Antics" and "Alexander Bunyip's Billabong".
+The character appeared on television beginning in 1979 with ARVO (Alexander's Recycled Visual Offerings) and then in various formats such as "The Alexander Bunyip Show", "Alexander's Afternoon", "Alexander's Antics" and "Alexander Bunyip's Billabong".
+Some episodes from The Alexander Bunyip Show were repeated as part of the 1982 anthology series Silly Season Cinema.
 The scripts for the television series were written by Mike Meade and Ron Blanchard.